tarsil/saffier/docs/settings.md

 Extensions are registered when `evaluate_settings_once_ready()` is called.

-If a Saffier instance already exists because a preload imported an app that wired `Migrate(...)`, Saffier applies those extensions immediately to that active instance.
+If a Saffier instance already exists because a preload imported an app that already set `saffier.monkay.instance`,
+Saffier applies those extensions immediately to that active instance.

 ### Dynamic Registration